Chilkoot Trail Hike, Float & Summit Drive Tour

-Retrace the footsteps of the Klondike Gold Rush stampeders over the historic Chilkoot Trail and float back down on the beautiful Taiya River.
-Then experience the spectacular views of alpine lakes, towering snow-capped peaks, and pristine forest on a drive to the summit of the picturesque White Pass.
+This excursion retraces the footsteps of the Klondike Gold Rush stampeeders over the historic Chilkoot Trail and float back down on the beautiful Taiya River.
+Tour the spectacular views of alpine lakes, towering snow-capped peaks, and pristine forest on a drive to the summit of the picturesque White Pass.

 We’ll drive for about 45 minutes from the take-out to the top of the scenic White Pass.
 There are many photo opportunities of beautiful alpine lakes, glaciers, towering snowcapped peaks and pristine forests.
 After enjoying the spectacular scenery, we’ll return through the U.S. Border station and return to the town of Skagway.